25prabhu10/notes/docs/Languages/JavaScript/JavaScript.md

    }
    ```

-- You can mutate the key-value of an object even if it's defined as a constant variable.
+- You can mutate the key-value of an object even if it's defined as a constant variable

-- Literal syntax is mostly used for object creation.
+- Literal syntax is mostly used for object creation

 #### Object References (Object Copying)

 Copying value from one primitive to another, will create a new primitive variable.
-Thus changing the value of the first variable will not effect the second variable .
+Thus changing the value of the first variable will not effect the second variable

 ```javascript
 let a = "a";